-Staying at Lenna puts you on the doorstep of Hobart’s best.
+Staying at Lenna of Hobart a beautiful heritage hotel in Battery Point puts you on the doorstep of Hobart’s best.
 Step outside and explore on foot – the best way to discover our inviting bars, restaurants, historic neighbourhoods and more.

 In the 1860s, Lenna sat alone on the hill, grass tumbling down to the River Derwent’s edge.
-Today, the sandstone mansion sits beside plenty more company.
+Today, the sandstone mansion sits beside plenty more company and is one of the leading hotels in Hobart.
 A few steps, and the Salamanca strip presents cafes, artist studios, classic pubs, galleries and of course Australia’s largest outdoor market each Saturday.
 Salamanca Market brings colour, flavours and makers between 8.30am and 3pm every week.

 Wander along Salamanca Place and take a quick left up Kelly’s Steps.
 This historic staircase takes you into Battery Point.
 Back in 1818, there was a battery of guns on the point (now Princes Park, complete with underground tunnels)point, for which the area is named. amanca Market (8.30am-3pm) brings colour, flavours and makers between 8.30am and 3pm , for which the area is named.